steakwipe/tranquility/README.md

 Terminology will ride on top of a fantastic ZSH setup by my dear friend [SpaceToast](http://github.com/5paceToast/) and her magic coding powers. [toasty-zsh](http://github.com/5paceToast/toasty-zsh) is fantastic, and you should check it out too.
 I don't spin up a new system without it.

 Because I'm a sucker for a super-fly prompt, Tranquility trades the prompts typically included with toasty-zsh or others, in favor of [Powerline-go](https://github.com/justjanne/powerline-go).
-Especially with all this git-fu we're doing with this repo, it's been poretty nice, so naturally it came along for the party!
+Especially with all this git-fu we're doing with this repo, it's been pretty nice, so naturally it came along for the party!

 Myself, I am not a particularly experienced or talented programmer, but I do like pretty, useful things, and I do like putting them together.
 With the help of some friends, we're trying to put together a fantastic Enlightenment experience, as a springboard onto a solid Arch install.
 Plenty more to come- I have a habit of spamming commits. :P